-The interdisciplinarity of our research means that our work draws from, and is influenced by, a range of disciplines: such as sociology, cultural studies, geography, social policy, law, international studies, health care, modern languages, media studies, music, philosophy and science and technology studies.
+The interdisciplinarity of our research means that our work draws from, and is influenced by, a range of disciplines: such as sociology, cultural studies, youth studies, geography, social policy, law, international studies, health care, modern languages, media studies, music, philosophy and science and technology studies.

 - sex work

 - queer practices

 We strongly believe in research-led teaching, and so leading researchers in the Centre lecture on their specialist subjects and their cutting edge expertise feeds into our learning and teaching materials.
 We hold regular research events including workshops, seminars and lectures for both staff and students.

 Current research projects